srideviraman1407/car_model_with_vin/README.md

 * Developer pushes code to GitHub.
 * GitHub triggers Jenkins.
-* Jenkins builds a Docker image, tags and pushes it to Amazon Elastic Container Registry (Amazon ECR).
+* Jenkins builds a Docker image, tags and pushes it to repostitory management service like JFrog Artifactory.
-* The Spinnaker pipeline is triggered when Amazon ECR receives the new Docker image.
+* The Spinnaker pipeline is triggered when JFrog Artifactory receives the new Docker image.

-Spinnaker then does following:
+* Spinnaker then does following:
     * Generate (bake) Kubernetes deployment files (dev and prod) using Helm.
     * Deploy Kubernetes to the dev environment.
-* Manual judgement: Our pipeline configuration requires a manual confirmation by a human before it can deploy the app to production.
+    * Manual judgement: The pipeline configuration requires a manual confirmation by a human before it can deploy the app to production.
 It will wait at this step before pipeline execution can continue.
     * Deploy the code to the production environment.

 ## Authentication :